 Take your vitamins mom!

-Dr. Gideon Koren and his team discover that a pregnant woman can reduce her child's risk of developing three common childhood cancers by taking prenatal vitamins containing folic acid before and during pregnancy.
+A Canadian research team discovers that a pregnant woman can reduce her child's risk of developing three common childhood cancers by taking prenatal vitamins containing folic acid before and during pregnancy.

 Bye bye parasites

 Research directed by Dr. Lakshmi Kotra leads to the discovery of a synthetic compound that binds to and inhibits a key enzyme the malaria parasite needs to reproduce and survive.

 Dr. Michel Tremblay and his research team discover that a new diabetes drug could slow - or even stop - the growth of breast cancer tumours by blocking an enzyme found in 40% of women with the disease.